Crypto-APIs/Crypto_APIs_2.0_SDK_Java/docs/CreateSubscriptionsForApi.md

 <a name="newUnconfirmedTokensTransactions"></a>
 # **newUnconfirmedTokensTransactions**
-> NewUnconfirmedTokensTransactionsResponse newUnconfirmedTokensTransactions(blockchain, network, context, newUnconfirmedTokensTransactionsRequestBody)
+> NewUnconfirmedTokensTransactionsR newUnconfirmedTokensTransactions(blockchain, network, context, newUnconfirmedTokensTransactionsRB)

 New unconfirmed tokens transactions